SquashKiwi/prompt_injection_detection/README.md

 **A deep learning-based project for detecting malicious prompt injection attempts in text.**

+All metrics are included in the Colab link and Jupyter notebook.

 ## Overview

 This project implements a text classification model using TensorFlow and Keras to identify whether a given text input is a benign user prompt or an attempt to perform a prompt injection attack.
 Prompt injection is a security vulnerability that can allow malicious actors to manipulate the behavior of large language models (LLMs) by crafting specific input prompts that override intended instructions or extract sensitive information.